 Willmott’s Ghost has a special takeout menu available with homemade focaccia, salads, Roman-style pizzas, bottles of wine, and their amazing olive oil cake.
 You’ll have to place your order from 3-7pm, with curbside pickup available from 4-8pm - or, preorder via email at firstname.lastname@example.org.
 Check their website for more information.

 White Swan Public House is joining forces with their sister spots Matt’s In The Market and Radiator Whiskey offering takeout.
 Check Instagram for more information.

-Along with a selection of family-style meals available for pick-up and reheating at home, Tilth is also selling a bunch of wine.
-Both are available for pick up from 1-8pm - go to their website or call the restaurant at 206-633-0801 to order and arrange for curbside pickup.
+Along with a selection of family-style meals available for pickup and reheating at home, Tilth is also selling a bunch of wine.
+Both of those options are available for pickup from 1-8pm - go to their website or call the restaurant at 206-633-0801 to order and arrange for curbside pickup.